Apha

 1. Verify available show dates and possible mileage conflicts by checking the online calendar of events.

-2. Determine what type of APHA show you would like to apply for.
+2. Determine what type of APHA show you will apply for.
 Rules for each show type are described below.

 1. 1-Judge Show